openmobilityfoundation/mobility-data-specification/agency/README.md

 | ----- | -------- | ----------------- | ----- |
 | `message` | Enum |  | See [Message](#message) Enum |

-## start-trip

-The start-trip API is used to initate a trip using a vehicle_id.
-It will be requird for ALL trip at the time of departure.
-The API will acknowledge

 ## pilot-movement-plan

 The pilot-movement-plan API is used for initiating a trip request from a human piloted vehicle.
 It will be required for ALL trips at the time of departure.
 The API will acknowledge the request with a response containing a permission to proceed and a unique Trip Identifier.